Frequently Asked Questions

 +

-Downtime affects your rewards and can result in penalties:
+Downtime affects your rewards but does not result in a stake penalty on its own:

 🔨 Development